 The department is delivering a one-day Introduction to the NSW Planning System training package for LALCs and Aboriginal Corporations across NSW.

-If you would like to find out more, please contact the Aboriginal Land Use Planning team.
+If you would like to find out more, please email the Aboriginal Land Use Planning team at email@example.com.